Fixing Water Damage to Cabinets

 Items stored in a cabinet that has been affected by sewage or mold need to be handled differently.
 Most things exposed to sewage water will need to be disposed of immediately, in a sanitary matter.
 Mold is a little trickier.
 Things that are nonporous are generally the easiest to salvage, provided they don’t need to be kept sterile.
 Porous things like paper goods and towels that have been in a moldy area are lost causes.

-Is It Possible to Completely Dry a Cabinet?
+Is It Possible to Completely Dry a Kitchen Cabinet?

 Proper structural drying can take as long as a few days.
 If your cabinets are constructed out of real wood, your outlook is much better.
 They may require some minor repairs before they can be reinstalled, but in most cases, the process is fairly straightforward.